-YEAR A KSI LKS2 Autumn I Have cars changed our lives?
+YEAR A KSI LKS2 UKS2 Autumn I Have cars changed our lives?
 How has the way people communicate changed over time?
 Who was Marie Curie?
 Autumn 2 How is Keighley like Kenya?
 Would you rather live in Bradford, Brussels or Brasilia?
-Would you rather live Mexico?
+Would you rather live in Manchester, Monaco or Mexico?
 Spring I Is weather dangerous?
 Why is water important?
-What is a mountain a Spring 2 What do we know about France?
+What is a mountain and how is it formed?
+Spring 2 What do we know about France?
 Why us Greece a popular tourist destination?
-What is it like to live i Summer I Who was Samuel Pepys?
+What is it like to live in Egypt in 2023?
+Summer I Who was Samuel Pepys?
 Would you rather be from Athens or Sparta?
-Who was Tutankham Summer 2 Was children's TV better in the past?
+Who was Tutankhamun?
+Summer 2 Was children's TV better in the past?
 Is there a future for cinema?
-Has the theatre alwo
+Has the theatre always been popular?

-YEAR B KSI LKS2 Autumn I A United Effort - What a load of rubbish!
-A United Effort - Keen to be green.
-A United Effort Autumn 2 How do we know the dinosaurs existed?
+YEAR B KSI LKS2 UKS2 Autumn I Where does our food come from?
+What and who did people of Benin trade with?
+Why was cacao so important to the Mayans?
+Autumn 2 How do we know the dinosaurs existed?
 Would you rather live during the Iron Age or the Stone Age?
-How has archae Spring I Why do we have a monarch?
+How has archaeology unlocked the past?
+Spring I Why do we have a monarch?
 The Romans were good for Britain.
 Do you agree with this statement?
-What did the Vik Spring 2 Where do we live?
+What did the Vikings ever do for us?
+Spring 2 Where do we live?
 Who were the Booth sisters?
-Who owns Cliffe Summer I Where does our food come from?
-What and who did people of Benin trade with?
-Why was cacao Summer 2 How can you win the World Cup?
+Who owns Cliffe Castle?
+Summer I A United Effort - What a load of rubbish!
+A United Effort - Keen to be green.
+A United Effort -Why are our clothes so cheap?
+Summer 2 How can you win the World Cup?
 Classical music is the best type of musical style.
 Do you agree with this statement?
 Is magic real?